SmileHnu/DEBATE/README.md

 |Task_Stres| 4000    |3.74   |3.37              |1.43-8.51          |
 |**Total** |**10010**|**9.66**|**3.47**         |**1.15-11.80**     |

+## DEBATE Dataset Usage
+DEBATE dataset is publicly available at [Zenodo](https://zenodo.org/records/15609922).
+All audio files and annotation files can be downloaded from here. <i>Please note that users are permitted to use this dataset only for non-commercial purposes under the CC BY-NC-4.0 license.</i>

 ## Dataset Construct
 <div align="center"><img width="600px" src="figure/pipeline.png" /></div>
 The text was collected from three primary sources:<br>